k-SemStamp: A Clustering-Based Semantic Watermark for Detection of Machine-Generated Text: Approach

 During generation, given a sentence history denoted by $s^{(0)}\dots s^{(t-1)}$, the space of signatures is pseudorandomly partitioned into a set of ``valid'' regions $G^{(t)}$ and a set of ``blocked'' region $R^{(t)}$.
 The LSH signature of the last generated sentence is used as the random seed to control randomness.
 A new sentence generation, $s^{(t)}$, will be accepted and if its embedding belongs to any valid region, and rejected otherwise.
 To detect the watermark in a given piece of text, a one-proportion $z$-test is performed on the number of sentences whose signatures belong to valid regions (see \Sref{app:z-score}).

-\subsecvs As discussed above, in \method, the semantic space is partitioned by random planes from LSH.
-However, the random planes could separate two semantically similar sentences into two different regions, as depicted in Figure \ref{fig:lshkvisual}.
+\subsecvs As discussed earlier, \method{} partitions the semantic space with \emph{random} planes, which could potentially separate semantically similar sentences into two different regions, as shown in Fig.\ref{fig:lshkvisual}.
 Paraphrasing sentences near the margins of regions may shift their sentence embeddings to a nearby region, resulting in suboptimal watermark strength.
 This weakness motivates our proposed $k$-\method, a simple yet effective enhancement of \method \ that partitions the semantic space with $k$-means clustering \citep{lloyd1982kmeans}.

 To initialize \methodk, we assume the language model generates text in a specific domain $\mathcal{D}$ (e.g., news articles, scientific articles, etc.).
 We aim to model the semantic structure of $\mathcal{D}$ and partition its semantic space into $k$ regions.
 Concretely, we first randomly sample a large number of data from $\mathcal{D}$.
 We obtain their sentence embeddings with a robust sentence encoder fine-tuned on $\mathcal{D}$ with contrastive learning (detailed in \Sref{app:finetune}).
 We cluster the sentence embeddings into $K$ clusters with $k$-means \citep{lloyd1982kmeans} and save the cluster centroids.
 We index a region with $i \in \{1, ..., K\}$ representing the set of all vectors assigned to the $i$-th centroid.